gu-wei-x/vconfig/rust/docs/wiki/en/Rocket.md

-# Use Variants in Rocket apps
+# Use Variants_de in Rocket apps

-Variants provides a wrap variants_rocket which has macro and context to leverage variants in Rocket apps.
+variants_rocket is a wrap crate on variants_de which has macro and context to leverage variants_de in Rocket apps.

 ## Rocket app!

-Let's write first Rocket application leveraging Variants!
+Let's write first Rocket application leveraging variants_de!
 Start by creating a new binary-based Cargo project and changing into the new directory:

 ```sh